nayomirana/Declarative-semantic-enrichment-of-spatial-data/Use case2/data/README.md

+## Data

+- Gazetteers directly available in the repository for ACT, NSW, NT, QLD, TAS, VIC, and WA.
+- For SA only external link available to download official place names gazatteer due to large file size.
+- Data downloaded from authoritative organisations (state) for NSW, QLD, SA and VIC.
+- For ACT, NT,WA and TAS place names gazetteers were downloaded from the national database, the Composite Gazetteer of Australia.
+- The list of authoritative and non-authoritative organisations for place name gazetteers is available on the [Intergovernmental Committee on Surveying and Mapping (ICSM) website](https://www.icsm.gov.au/individual-state-and-territory-gazetteers).

 | Jursdiction | Metadata |                                                                Download Link                                             | Data in GitHub | Last Updated |
 | :-------: | ----------- | ------------------------------------------------------------------------------------------------------------------------- | :--------------: | :------------:|